 The app does not ship with any templates.
-There are some templates in the sample project available in the source distribution, but you should write your own but they are extremely simple and for demonstration purposes only.
+There are some templates in the sample project available in the source distribution, but those are extremely simple and for demonstration purposes only.

 These are the templates you should create at the very least: